372dev/TIL/AWS/Cloud_practitioner_02.md

 ### Policies structure
 * Consists of
-  * Version: policy language version, always include "2012-10-17"
+  * Version: policy language version, always include "2012-10-17" or an older version "2008-10-17" which lacks some of the newer features.
   * Id: an identifier for the policy (optiional)
   * Statement: one or more individual statements (required)
 * Statements consists of